eraofchaos/eraofchaos.github.io/units/Lich.md

 ---
 title: "Lich"
 permalink: /units/Lich/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Lich.
+Lich Units.
+Power Lich.
 Era of Chaos Liches bodies are withered, twisted and decayed.
 They loathe all living beings and want nothing more than disease and destruction."
 unitID: 305
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Lich"
 toc: true